Signature of hadron-quark crossover in binary-neutron-star mergers: Merger simulation

 The left panel of Fig.~\ref{fig:gw} compares the gravitational waveforms and spectra for the model 1.4--1.35 depicted in Fig.~\ref{fig:snapshot} (see also Ref.~\cite{Fujimoto:2022xhv} for spectrograms of the models 1.375--1.375 and 1.55--1.2).
 Because the dynamics are identical during the inspiral phase, the gravitational waveforms are also the same.
 The gravitational-wave amplitude peaks approximately when the two neutron stars collide \cite{Kiuchi:2017pte}, and soon after this moment, gravitational waves for the two transition scenarios begin to deviate reflecting the different high-density EoSs.
 The most remarkable difference is the sudden shutdown of the signal for the CO scenario at $\approx \SI{10}{\ms}$ after the peak.
 This signifies the gravitational collapse of the remnant into a black hole.
 Indeed, detailed investigations reveal that the end of the shutdown is characterized by the quasinormal mode of the remnant black hole (see, e.g., Refs.~\cite{Baiotti:2008ra,Kiuchi:2009jt} for relevant earlier studies).

 The gravitational-wave spectrum shown in the right panel of Fig.~\ref{fig:gw} also clearly shows the distinct behavior between the two scenarios in a different way than the time-domain waveform.
-If the merger results in forming a massive neutron star at least transiently, a prominent peak appears at $\approx \SI{3}{\kilo\hertz}$, which is mainly determined by the dynamical time scale of the neutron star.
+If the merger results in forming a massive neutron star at least transiently, a prominent peak appears at $\approx \SI{3}{\kilo\hertz}$, which is mainly determined by the dynamical timescale of the neutron star.
 A close look reveals that the peak frequency for the CO scenario is slightly higher (quantitatively by 1\%--2\%) than that for the PT scenario.
 The high-frequency components for the former are caused by the slightly compact remnant associated with the softening toward the pQCD branch.
 Although the lifetime is different, the amplitude at the spectral peak is approximately the same for the two scenarios.
 This is because the postmerger gravitational emission is not very strong for $\gtrsim \SI{10}{\ms}$ after the collision.
+These findings are consistent with the previous simulations for non-strong PT (e.g., Ref.~\cite{Bauswein:2018bma}).